-CareSource PASSE™ is committed to providing evidence-based care in a safe, member-centered, timely, efficient and equitable manner.
+CareSource PASSE™ is committed to providing quality evidence-based care in a safe, member-centered, timely, efficient and equitable manner.
 Our Quality Improvement (QI) program is comprehensive and inclusive of both clinical and non-clinical services.
 CareSource PASSE monitors and evaluates the quality and safety of the care and service delivered to our members, emphasizing:

 - Accessibility to care